DeepanshuSarawagi/AWS/10-VPC/CloudFront.md

 : Lambda@Edge is going to be deployed at Regional Edge Cache level whereas CloudFront Functions are going to be deployed at Edge Locations.

+### CloudFront Functions:

+- LightWeight functions written in JS.
+- For high-scale, latency sensitive CDN customizations.
+- Sub-ms startup time, can handle millions of requests/second.
+- Process based isolation.
+- Used to change `Viewer requests and responses`:
+  - **Viewer Requests:**
+    - Perform customization after CloudFront receives a request from the user.
+  - **Viewer Responses:**
+    - Perform customization before CloudFront forwards the response to the user.
+- **Does not modify `Origin Request or Origin Response.`**
+- Native feature of CloudFront (Manage code entirely within CloudFront.

+Following is the detailed comparison between [CloudFront Functions vs Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-choosing.html)